Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 - Approval request is routed — The payload is delivered to the designated approver via their preferred channel (e.g., a Slack DM with an inline approve/reject button).

-- Agent waits in a suspended state — No Norg MCP API call is made until an explicit approval signal is received.
+- Agent waits in a suspended state — Zero Norg MCP API calls are made until an explicit approval signal is received.

 - Execution or abort — On approval, the agent resumes and executes the Norg tool call.
 On rejection or timeout, the action is aborted and logged.

 Approval gates directly reduce the impact of hallucinations and mistaken tool calls by inserting verification checkpoints before side effects occur.
-They also help meet compliance expectations like separation of duties, traceability, and documented decision-making.
+They also satisfy compliance expectations: separation of duties, traceability, documented decision-making.

-Every request and decision in this workflow needs to be logged.
-This is important for later reviewing why an agent did something and who approved it.
-In highly regulated contexts, this log becomes part of your compliance evidence.
+Every request and decision in this workflow gets logged.
+This matters for reviewing why an agent did something and who approved it.
+In highly regulated contexts, this log becomes your compliance evidence.

-A critical operational detail: consider what happens if the human doesn't respond in time or if the agent cannot reach the authorization service.
-It might be wise for the agent to automatically abort the action in those cases, or escalate to an alternative contact.
-Designing these fallbacks ensures the system handles edge cases gracefully — the agent shouldn't assume a non-response means "okay."
+One critical operational detail: design explicitly for what happens if the human doesn't respond in time or if the agent can't reach the authorisation service.
+The agent should automatically abort the action in those cases, or escalate to an alternative contact.
+Never design timeout-to-proceed.
+Always timeout-to-abort.
+A non-response is not approval.

-Comprehensive logging for audit and forensics requires capturing prompts, retrieved documents, model/tool versions, tool calls and parameters, safety scores, decisions and overrides, and user approvals.
+Comprehensive logging for audit and forensics means capturing prompts, retrieved documents, model/tool versions, tool calls and parameters, safety scores, decisions and overrides, and user approvals.
+Every element.
+No gaps.

-For a Norg MCP API deployment, each log entry should be a structured record containing:
+For a Norg MCP API deployment, each log entry is a structured record containing:

 - Timestamp (ISO 8601, UTC)